 \item $\rho^{\text{max}} = (2k+3, 2k, 2k-2,2k-4, \dots, 8, 6, 4)$ with $N(\rho^{\text{max}})= {2^{k-1}(2k+3) k!}$, if $j = 2k+1$.

 \end{enumerate}

 \end{theorem}

-\begin{proof} The theorem (as well as, morally, the preceding results) follows from the simple fact that for $a,b,c \in \mathbb N$, if $a < b$ then the magnitude of the product $ab$ is more significantly enlarged by increasing the smaller factor $a$ by an additive constant $c\geq1$ than by increasing $b$ by an equal amount, as $(a+c)b=ab+bc > ab+ac=a(b+c)$.
-By the same token, if $a+b=n,\ a,b>1,\ a < b$, and we wish to vary the summands while keeping $n$ constant, the product $ab$ is increased when we borrow $c<b-a$ from the larger summand $b$ to increase the smaller summand $a$, and is decreased by borrowing $c< a$ from the smaller summand to increase the larger, as $(a+c)(b-c)=ab+c(b-a)-c^2 \ \geq \ ab\ \geq \ ab-c(b-a)-c^2=(a-c)(b+c)$.
+\begin{proof} The theorem (as well as, morally, the preceding results) follows from the simple fact that for $a,b,c \in \mathbb N$, if $a < b$ then the magnitude of the product $ab$ is more significantly enlarged by increasing the smaller factor $a$ by an additive constant $c \geq1$ than by increasing $b$ by an equal amount, as $(a+c)b=ab+bc > ab+ac=a(b+c)$.
+By the same token, if $a+b=n,\ 1<a < b$, and we wish to vary the summands while keeping $n$ constant, the product $ab$ is increased when we borrow $c<b-a$ from the larger summand $b$ to increase the smaller summand $a$, and is decreased by borrowing $c< a$ from the smaller summand to increase the larger, as $(a+c)(b-c)=ab+c(b-a)-c^2 \ \geq \ ab\ \geq \ ab-c(b-a)- c^2=(a-c)(b+c)$.

-The same holds for the sum vs. product of natural numbers $a_1, a_2, \dots, a_r$ such that $a_1\geq a_2 \geq \dots \geq a_r>1$: borrowing from larger summands of $a_1+a_2+\cdots +a_r$ to increase smaller summands (or create smaller summands $>1$), while maintaining their relative ``$\geq$'' ordering, generally increases the product $a_1 a_2 a_3\cdots$ and the opposite action generally reduces the product.
-(Summands $a_i=1$ may break this rule: they increase size but fix the norm.)
-Noting that partitions of $n$ represent exactly such sums $a_1+a_2+\cdots + a_r=n,$ then any partition of $n$ might be transformed into a partition of $n$ of greater norm by reducing larger parts to increase (or create new) smaller parts accordingly, so long as the relative ordering of the parts is not violated.
-Restrictions on type of integers used or ordering of the parts (e.g. differences of a specified kind) limit the transformations possible.
+The same holds for the sum versus the product of natural numbers $a_1, a_2, \dots, a_r$ such that $a_1\geq a_2 \geq \dots \geq a_r>1$: borrowing from larger summands of $a_1+a_2+\cdots +a_r$ to increase smaller summands (or create smaller summands greater than $1$), while maintaining their relative ``$\geq$'' ordering, generally increases the product $a_1 a_2 a_3\cdots$ and the opposite action generally reduces the product.
+(Summands $a_i=1$ break this rule: they increase size but fix the norm, viz. $1\cdot b < 1+b$.)
+Noting that partitions of $n$ represent exactly such sums $a_1+a_2+\cdots + a_r=n,$ then any partition of $n$ might be transformed into a partition of $n$ of greater norm by reducing larger parts to increase (or create new) smaller parts accordingly, so long as the relative ordering of the existing parts is not violated.
+Restrictions on type of integers used or ordering of the parts (e.g., differences of a specified kind) limit the transformations possible.